dart-lang/language/working/macros/feature-specification.md

 *would* be allowed to introduce the new getter `x`, because `this.x` could not previously be resolved.

+## Language and API Evolution

+### Language Versioning

+Macros generate code directly into existing libraries, and we want to maintain the behavior that a library only has one language version.
+Thus, the language version of macro generated code is always that of the library it is generating code _into_.

+This means that macros need the ability to ask for the language version of a given library.
+This will be allowed through the library introspection class, which is available from the introspection apis on all declarations via a `library` getter.

+TODO: Fully define the library introspection api for each phase.

+### API Versioning

+TODO: Finalize the approach here.

+It is possible that future language changes would require a breaking change to an existing imperative macro API.
+For instance you could consider what would happen if we added multiple return values from functions.
+That would necessitate a change to many apis so that they would support multiple return types instead of a single one.

+#### Proposal: Ship Macro APIs as a Pub Package

+Likely, this package would only export directly an existing `dart:` uri, but it would be able to be versioned like a public package, including tight sdk constraints (likely on minor version ranges).
+This would work similar to the `dart:_internal` library.

+This approach would involve more work on our end (to release this package with each dart release).
+But it would help keep users on the rails, and give us a lot of flexibility with the API going forward.

 ## Limitations

 - Macros cannot be applied from within the same library cycle as they are